Skip to main content

 Cardiac Conditions in Obstetric Care

-Cardiac conditions are the leading cause of pregnancy-related deaths and disproportionately affect non-Hispanic Black people.
-Nationally, multidisciplinary maternal mortality review committees have found that birthing people who died from cardiac conditions during pregnancy and postpartum were not diagnosed with a cardiovascular disease prior to death.
+Cardiac conditions are the leading cause of pregnancy-related deaths.
+Nationally, multidisciplinary maternal mortality review committees have found that women who died from cardiac conditions during pregnancy and postpartum were not diagnosed with a cardiovascular disease prior to death.
 These committees also found that more than 80% of all pregnancy-related deaths were preventable, regardless of cause.

 #